Skip to content

 entity: light.living_room

-The resolved config merges all three layers: base_tilelight_tile → element.
+The resolved config merges all three layers: base_tilelight_tile → forge config.

 Circular references